hank6315/SwordOffer/readme.md

 # SwordOffer
-the folder is for SwordOffer Practice and using python language for practice.
+the folder is for SwordOffer and using python language for practice.